Data Validation

 Minimum Length and Maximum Length

-Length checks make sure that the character string entered is not too short or too long.
-For example, consider a driver’s license that needs to be 8 characters long.
-Using Minimum and Maximum length validation ensures your end-user enters exactly 8 characters.
+Using length validation ensures the character string entered by the end-user is not too short or too long.
+For example, consider a driver’s license that requires eight characters.
+Using Minimum Length and Maximum length validation ensures your end-user enters exactly eight characters.

-The Text Field and Text Area components have two more Maximum Length settings.
-Show Maximum Length Countdown lets your end-user see the number of characters remaining.
-And Allow Typing Beyond Maximum Length shows a message when the text reaches the maximum.
+The Text Area and Text Field components have two more Maximum Length settings.
+Show Maximum Length Countdown lets your end-user view the number of characters remaining.
+And Allow Typing Beyond Maximum Length displays a message when the text reaches the maximum limit.
 End-users can continue to enter text beyond this point, despite the notification.

 Error Messages

-When end-users enter invalid information, you want to help them understand their mistake.
-This is where error messages come in.
-Error messages are a way to communicate to your end-user what their input should look like.
-An error message should provide details on the problem and offer a solution.
+When end-users enter invalid information, you want to ensure they understand.
+Error messages communicate to your end-user about how their input should look.
+An error message should provide details about the issue and offer a solution.
 Each error message has default text that you can change.
-If you do adjust your error message, keep it brief and clear.
-Your goal is to help your end-user.
+If you do adjust your error message, ensure it's clear and concise.

 Error Message |